Setting Marketing Objectives for Your Business

 - Growth objective determines your current business size and how much you wish it to grow

 View your plan broken down into the four "P’s: product, price, promotion, and place.
 Develop objectives within each.
 For product, goals should focus on your products and services.
 For the price, examine your pricing plan and whether you will need to modify it and create objectives that accommodate those adjustments.
 The promotional element of your marketing strategy will probably yield objectives on raising awareness and brand recognition.
 Place requires setting goals explaining how you will get your product or service to clients.

 There are four principal factors to consider when establishing marketing objectives.
 The first is your "publics," which involves describing and understanding the marketing strategy's targeted audience.
 Consumer perception is the second and proposes how your business and promotional plan should be perceived by the customers.
 The time frame in the SMART design means establishing a deadline for each objective.
 The fourth is to consider not only total returns but also profits from investments and at what cost meeting those income goals will come to the company.

 Purpose of Marketing Objectives

-- One goal of a business's marketing objectives is to improve its brand recognition among a target demographic.
+- Brand Recognition: One goal of a business's marketing objectives is to improve its brand recognition among a target demographic.
 A firm can also use its marketing objectives to lay the foundation for a cold call to that specific individual or business.
-Also consider market saturation.
+Also, consider market saturation.

-- The ultimate aim of marketing objectives is to boost company revenue.
+- Increase Revenue: The ultimate aim of marketing objectives is to boost company revenue.
 To reach this goal, you must employ all the marketing techniques that work with your audience.

-- A common confusion is getting marketing objectives confused with sales objectives.
-While marketing and sales are both aimed at increasing overall revenue.
-I like to think of the marketing objective as the message and or tool that assists and equips the sales professional to sell the product and or service.
+- Marketing Objectives Versus Sales Objectives: A common confusion is getting marketing objectives confused with sales objectives.
+While marketing and sales are both aimed at increasing overall revenue, the marketing objective is the message and or tool that assists and equips the sales professional to sell the product and or service.
 The marketing objective is in the communication, while the sales objective is to close the deal utilizing the message.